teeerevor/hotmess_rails/README.md

 Quick start
 --

-Assuming you have postgres, ruby, bundler installed.
+Assuming you have postgres, ruby & bundler installed.
 If not go do that.

 Bundle the bundles.